-The undersigned would respectfully eall the attention of Democrats and the public generally, to a list of their publications.
-For years and years there has been no effort made to stem the tide of anti democratic literature with which our country has been flooded.
-The result has been, that even the elementary principles of Republican Government seem to have been almost obliterated, and the semi-monarchich, or British ideas of government which our torefathers overthrew in the Revolution of 1776, are becoming widely prevalent.
+The undersigned would respectfully call the attention of Democrats and the public generally, to a list of their publications.
+For years and years there has been no effort made to stem the tide of anti dem literature with which our country has been flooded.
+The result has been, that even the elementary principles of Republican Government to have been almost obliterated, and the semi-monarchi"], or British ideas of government which our forefathers overthrew in the Revolution of 1776, ;.:e beeomh) n talent.

-It is not the intention of the Publishers to have their issues circuly partisan.
-We have called them "Democratic," but strictly speaking, if good wordshadnot often been used for bad purposes, our publications are AMERICAN, with American ideas, American sentiments, and American principles, such as were entertained by the great men who founded our government.
+It is not the intention of tlie Publishers to have their issues a partisan.
+We have called them "Democratic," but strictly speaking,

+I wordshai Lno often 1 iee n used fi r bad purposes, our pul tiici are American, with American ideas, American sentin ots, sa .' principles, such as were entertained by the great men who founded our gov< rnment.

-We trust that every person, no matter what his polities may be, in whose hands this Catalogue may fall, will order one or more of our publications.
+We trust that every person, no matter what his politics may 1 e, in whose hands this Catalogue may fall, will order one or more of our pubheat, i : If this Catalogue is handed to you by a Travel

-Democrats should do it from a laudable desire to encourage and sustain efforts to advance their own principles.
-Their opponents ought to do it in order to see the reasons and arguments which compel their Democratic neighbors to differ from them.
+!> i (crats should do it from a laudable desire to encourage and sustain efforts to advance their own principles.
+Their opponents • to do it in order to see the reasons and arguments which compel their Democratic neighbors to differ from them.

-All or any of our publications may be obtained in one of the following ways: If this Catalogue is handed to you by a Traveling $\Lambda_5$ ent, order through him.
-If you live in a town where there are regular news agents, order them to get you what you want.
+All or any of our publications may be obtained in one of the follow-

+03 ' ■ through him.
+If you live in a town where there are regular agents, order them to get you what you want.
 If neither of these ways are open to you, send the price and title of the pamphlet, book or books you need, direct to us, and they will be mailed to you postage free.

-JAP Correspondents should in all cases give in each letter their name, post-office, county and state.
+J£3- Correspondents should in all cases give in each letter their name, post-office, county and state.

-Address, VAN EVRIE, HOETON & CO., Publishers, , No. 162 Nassau Street, New York.
+Address, VAN EVRIE, HORTON & CO., Publishers,

+• No. 162 Nassau Street, New York.

-\\\ AGENTS WANTED-Send for terms.
+V AGENTS WANTED-Send for terms.